lyz-code/blue-book/docs/roadmap_adjustment.md

 As you master a purpose level you will have more experience and tools to manage more efficiently your life at the same time that you have less stress and mental load due to the reduction of uncertainty.
 This new state in theory (if life lets you) will eventually give you the energy to jump to the next purpose levels.

+The idea of each adjustment is that it's not cumbersome, so I've decided to set a fixed time for each one, I assume that I'll do my best on both processes and wherever I reach is just fine (remember, better done than perfect).

+I believe on the power of constant small changes, so the next review will be built on top of the current one, and thus it will be done better and faster.

 ## Survive the day

 At this level you're with your eyes closed and only react when life throws stuff at you.
 You'll surely be surprised of what and how hard it hits you, so probably you won't be able to address them the best way.
 You just want it to stop.
 This adjustment level aims to let you handle those hits without missing the stuff you need to do.

 This adjustment is split in the next parts: